agucova/awesome-esp/README.md

 - [SuperGreenOS](https://github.com/supergreenlab/SuperGreenOS) - A full-featured home farming automation software for the ESP32.
 ### InfoSec
 - [ESP32-BLECollector](https://github.com/tobozo/ESP32-BLECollector) - A wardriving device which displays BLE devices and collects data from them, all in a nice screen interface.
+- [ESP32Marauder](https://github.com/justcallmekoko/ESP32Marauder) - An integrated suite of offensive and defensive tools for WiFi and Bluetooth.
 - [ArduinoPcap](https://github.com/spacehuhn/ArduinoPcap) - A library which allows generation of .pcap files with network traffic, for both ESP's.
 - [WiFi Satellite](https://hackaday.io/project/28831-wifi-satellite-34c3) - A giant Wifi "satellite" that can monitor all 14 2.4Ghz channels using, well, 14 ESP32s.
 - [ESP8266 Deauther](https://github.com/spacehuhn/esp8266_deauther) - A very cool pseudojammer (deauther) of Wifi networks that uses the ESP8266.